 - You may have a complaint of right-sided pain, indigestion, nausea, or vomiting.

 - Your doctor may have told you that blood work done during a routine physical examination found that your liver functions were elevated.

 You may not eat or drink anything for 8 to 10 hours before the test.
 If you eat, the gallbladder and ducts will empty to help digest food and will not be easily seen during the test.
 If your test is scheduled in the morning, we suggest that you eat nothing after midnight the night before the test is scheduled.
 Medications may be taken with small sips of water.

 During the Test

-You will be asked to change from your clothes into a hospital gown.
-You will be asked to lie on an exam table.
-Warm gel is applied to the skin, which helps to optimize the images.
+You may be asked to change from your clothes into a hospital gown and lie on an exam table.
+Warm gel is applied to your abdomen which helps to optimize the images.
 Pictures will be seen on a computer screen during the exam.